-and tennis courts and 21) running track also hosts many events throughout the year.
-These range from regular use by our partner schools to school sports days (for Roxeth and St Anselm's primary schools, and Kingsley High and Shaftesbury High schools in 2018) and programmes run by charitable organisations such as Ignite! and Cancer hall, swimming pool)
+21) running track also hosts many events throughout the year.
+These range from regular use by our partner schools to school sports days (for Roxeth and St Anselm's primary schools, and Kingsley High and Shaftesbury High schools in 2018) and programmes run by charitable organisations such as Ignite! and Cancer Research UK.

-Research UK.